-54 [Comment to Article 10.9.3.1: The same rule applies where, after the imposition of a sanction, World Boxing discovers facts involving an anti-doping rule violation that occurred prior to notification for a first anti-doping rule violation - e.g., World Boxing
+[[]Comment to Article 10.9.3.1: The same rule applies where, after the imposition of a sanction, World Boxing discovers facts involving an anti-doping rule violation that occurred prior to notification for a first anti-doping rule violation - e.g., World Boxing shall impose a sanction based on the sanction that could have been imposed if the two (2) violations had been adjudicated at the same time, including the application of Aggravating Circumstances.]

-- 10.9.3.2 If World Boxing establishes that a boxer or other Person committed an additional anti-doping rule violation prior to notification, and that the additional violation occurred twelve (12) months or more before or after the first-noticed violation, then the period of Ineligibility for the additional violation shall be calculated as if the additional violation were a stand-alone first violation and this period of consecutively, Ineligibility is served rather than concurrently, with the period of Ineligibility imposed for the earlier-noticed violation.
-Where this Article 10.9.3.2 applies, the violations taken together shall constitute a single violation for purposes of Article 10.9.1. - 10.9.3.3 If World Boxing establishes that a boxer or other Person committed a violation of Article 2.5 in connection with the Doping Control process for an underlying asserted anti-doping rule violation, the violation of Article 2.5 shall be treated as a stand-alone first violation and the period of Ineligibility for such violation shall be served consecutively, rather than concurrently, with the period of Ineligibility, if any, imposed for the underlying anti-doping rule violation.
-Where this Article 10.9.3.3 is applied, the violations taken together shall constitute a single violation for purposes of Article 10.9.1. - 10.9.3.4 If World Boxing establishes that a boxer or other Person has committed a second or third anti-doping rule violation during a period of Ineligibility, the periods of Ineligibility for the multiple violations shall run consecutively, rather than concurrently. - 10.9.4 Multiple Anti-Doping Rule Violations during a Ten-Year Period
+Ineligibility is served consecutively, rather than concurrently, with the period of Ineligibility imposed for the earlier-noticed violation.
+Where this Article 10.9.3.2 applies, the violations taken together shall constitute a single violation for purposes of Article 10.9.1.

+- 10.9.3.3 If World Boxing establishes that a boxer or other Person committed a violation of Article 2.5 in connection with the Doping Control process for an underlying asserted anti-doping rule violation, the violation of Article 2.5 shall be treated as a stand-alone first violation and the period of Ineligibility for such violation shall be served consecutively, rather than concurrently, with the period of Ineligibility, if any, imposed for the underlying anti-doping rule violation.
+Where this Article 10.9.3.3 is applied, the violations taken together shall constitute a single violation for purposes of Article 10.9.1. - 10.9.3.4 If World Boxing establishes that a boxer or other Person has committed a second or third anti-doping rule violation during a period of Ineligibility, the periods of Ineligibility for the multiple violations shall run consecutively, rather than concurrently.

+10.9.4 Multiple Anti-Doping Rule Violations during a Ten-Year Period